 When the formalities of legally establishing your business and all other foundation-related issues are resolved, it is time to fine-tune your unique selling proposition (USP) and create a marketing plan.

 There is no one-size-fits-all way to do this.
 That is why you need to invest time and energy in becoming active in the community at large as well as within a local network of small business owners who can share ideas and experiences with you.

 Create A Website

 This has not been a luxury for a generation and is absolutely essential now.
 To get a website for your registered domain name, you’ll need to get your own URL which is, essentially, your business’s unique address on the world-wide web.

 There are a range of inexpensive services that will allow you to secure a URL that, such as Go Daddy.
 Through do-it-yourself drag-and-drop website builders, such as Weebly, you can build your own website for a minimal fee.

 In addition to the exposure a website offers, it can provide conveniences such as links to online payment processors and shopping carts that make it easy for people to purchase your products or pay for services.

 Facebook and other social media venues also give you the opportunity to promote products and engage with potential customers directly for free.

 If you need help opening a business, you can post your legal needs on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.